m3asfour/CMSC6950_Project/README.md

 ---

 ## 1. Installing with Conda
-### First make sure you are in the project's directory.
 ### 1.1 Create the conda environment with required dependencies
 ```
 conda create -n autolens astropy numba numpy scikit-image scikit-learn scipy